Posts Tagged ‘Stockton’

 There are so many women I could blog about.
 To name a few: Angela Thomas, Molly Wood, Christy Dena, Samhita Mukhopadhyay, and so many others.
 However, the woman who rises above all others in my mind, and for readers of this weblog this should come as no surprise, is Jill Walker-Rettberg.

 I first encountered Jill’s work via, her now husband, Scott’s weblog while I was taking his senior seminar on postmodernism in 2004.
 She blogged about everything I was becoming interested in: weblogs, electronic literature, sticker art, and other emerging forms of New Media.
-It was her paper on distributed narrative that really was the big “ah ha!” moment for me about New Media.
+It was her paper on that really was the big “ah ha!” moment for me about New Media.
 Combining sticker art, literary theory, and reader/user participation the way she did in writing about things like sticker novels and Online Caroline really opened the blinders for me about all of these things.

 (Funny story about that article: the day I read it, I met Jill!
-I was at an event on Stockton’s campus and I overheard a woman talking to Dr. Tompkins, what sounded like an Australian accent, squinted at her for a moment, and realized who she was.
+I was at an event on and I overheard a woman talking to Dr. Tompkins, what sounded like an Australian accent, squinted at her for a moment, and realized who she was.
 I went over, introduced myself, and embarrassingly gushed about how much I like her weblog and articles.
 After talking for awhile, she was also very supportive of my then burgeoning hypertext project that would become War Prayers.
 Seeing a link to it on her weblog a few days later blew my mind at the time.)

-Jill’s work with feral hypertext has been extremely influential in how I engage with both print and electronic literature.
+Jill’s work with has been extremely influential in how I engage with both print and electronic literature.
 A lot of the first ideas I engaged with while planning what would become my MA thesis came from the time I spent the holiday break before last spring reading that article over and over.

 Even if you don’t care about New Media (how dare you!), Jill’s weblog is filled with useful links.
 Whether about knitting or motherhood, or social networking, or other weblogs, or anything else I’ve always thought of it as the Boing Boing of New Media.
 So many websites I read daily I first encountered via her own.